Treatment at Our Center

 What Is Trichotillomania?

-Trichotillomania is characterized by repeated pulling of one’s hair for non-cosmetic reasons from any body area, most often the scalp, eyelashes, eyebrows, beard, or pubic area.
+Trichotillomania is characterized by the repeated pulling out of one’s own hair.
+Hair pulling may occur from any region of the body in which hair grows.
+The most common sites for pulling are the scalp, eyelashes, eyebrows.
+The least common sites for pulling are axillary, facial, pubic, and peri-rectal regions.
 Individuals who pull can report an urge prior to, or when attempting to resist, pulling.
 They often also report pleasure, relief or gratification after pulling.
 An individual may pull hair from single or multiple sites.
 The pulling site(s) may change over time.
-Pullers can use their hands or instruments to extract hair.
+Individuals can use their hands or instruments to extract hair.

 Many people describe not being aware of their pulling behavior while it occurs.
 This style of pulling has been termed "automatic pulling".
 This can happen when a person is engaged in tasks or engrossed in thought, such as while watching television, talking on the phone, reading or lying in bed.